trailheadapps/redwoods-insurance/README.md

     1. Select _'Customer Community Login'_ as the User License.
     1. Select _'redwoods_insurance_mobileUser'_ as the Profile.
     1. Populate all other required fields.
-    1. Click 'Save', and click 'OK' to acknowledge that the user will recieve an email.
+    1. Click 'Save', and click 'OK' to acknowledge that the user will receive an email.
 1. Finalize your Customer Community Login User:
-    1. You'll soon recieve an email from Salesforce welcoming your user to the community.
+    1. You'll soon receive an email from Salesforce welcoming your user to the community.
 Click the provided link to verify your email and set your user's password.
 1. Assign your new Customer Community Login User the 'Redwoods-Insurance Mobile' permission set:
     1. Navigate to Setup -> Users -> Permission Sets.
     1. Click on 'Redwoods-Insurance Mobile'.